Finite and infinitesimal flexibility of semidiscrete surfaces: Introduction

 On the other hand, semidiscrete surfaces are themselves the limits of certain polygonal surfaces (or {\it meshes}).
 For the discrete case of flexible meshes much is now known.
 We refer the reader to~\cite{BHS}, ~\cite{WP}, ~\cite{Kok}, and~\cite{3x3} for some recent results in this area.
 For general relations to the classical case see a recent book~\cite{BS} by A.~I.~Bobenko and Yu.~B.~Suris.
 It is interesting to notice that the flexibility conditions in the smooth case and the discrete case are of a different nature.
 Currently there is no clear description of relations between them in terms of limits.

 The place of the study of semidiscrete surfaces is between the classical and the discrete cases.
 Main concepts of semidiscrete theory are described by J.~Wallner in~\cite{Wal1}, and~\cite{Wal2}.
 Some problems related to isothermic semidiscrete surfaces are studied by C.~M\"uller in~\cite{Mue}.
+Semidiscrete surfaces from the viewpoint of parallelity, offsets, and curvatures were studied by J.~Wallner and O.~Karpenkov in~\cite{KW2014}.

-We investigate necessary conditions for existence of isometric deformations of semidiscrete surfaces.
+We investigate necessary condition for existence of isometric deformations of semidiscrete surfaces.
 To avoid pathological behavior related to noncompactness of semidiscrete surfaces we restrict ourselves to compact subsets of the following type.
 An {\it $n$-ribbon surface} is a mapping

 We also use the notion

 While working with a rather abstract semidiscrete or $n$-ribbon surface $f$ we keep in mind the two-dimensional piecewise-ruled surface associated to it (see Fig.~\ref{part}).